-Amazon Associates participating in the Amazon Affiliate Program make hundreds of thousands of dollars each year by buying products from overseas and then shipping them to Amazon fulfillment centers for delivery to their customers.
+Amazon Associates participating in the Amazon Affiliate Program makes hundreds of thousands of dollars each year by buying products from overseas and then shipping them to Amazon fulfillment centers to deliver to their customers.
 By this means, Amazon Affiliates leverage the unquestionably huge reach of the Amazon marketing behemoth selling through FBA (Fulfillment by Amazon), and make sliding scale commissions based on the sale price of each item and their volume of sales…that is if they do it right and don’t make a lot of mistakes along the way.

 While you can make big money in the Amazon Affiliate program, you can also lose money.
 Competition is fierce.

 “One of the biggest mistakes you can make in deciding to participate in the Amazon Affiliate Program is not taking time to learn everything you can about the business.”